Montonen–Olive duality: Mathematical formalism

 while the gauge group G is simultaneously replaced by its Langlands dual group LG and $n_G$ is an integer depending on the choice of gauge group.
 In the case the theta-angle is 0, this reduces to the simple form of Montonen–Olive duality stated above.

 Philosophical implications

 The Montonen–Olive duality throws into question the idea that we can obtain a full theory of physics by reducing things into their "fundamental" parts.
 The philosophy of reductionism states that if we understand the "fundamental" or "elementary" parts of a system we can then deduce all the properties of the system as a whole.
 Duality says that there is no physically measurable property that can deduce what is fundamental and what is not, the notion of what is elementary and what is composite is merely relative, acting as a kind of gauge symmetry.
 This seems to favour the view of emergentism, as both the Noether charge (particle) and topological charge (soliton) have the same ontology.
 Several notable physicists underlined the implications of duality:

-However, this argument bears little consequence to the reality of string theory as a whole, and perhaps a better perspective might quest for the implications of the AdS/CFT correspondence, and such deep mathematical connections as Monstrous moonshine.
-In view, of the fact that experimentally tested evidence bears no resemblance to the String theory landscape; where philosophically an Anthropic principle is at its strongest a self-justification for any unprovable theory.